TheOptimisTT/Django-ToDo-App/README.md

 # Django-ToDo-App

-Creating a To Do app with Django
+Creating a To Do app with Django.
 Basically practising django use